Hot Soba Broth

 This is so nourishing and warming and it’s so simple.
 Soba noodles have always been a favourite of mine, I actually usually have them cold but a craving for this sort of comforting hot broth inspired me to change it up.
 This is the perfect dish when you want something clean and light but don’t want to give up on comfort.
 You can add in extras but this minimalist combo is just perfect.

 Add the water and tamari to a large pot on medium heat.
 Very finely mince the garlic and add it in.
+Peel the ginger and cut it into a few slices and add it to the pot.
 Bring it to a simmer and let it simmer for about 10 minutes.

 Add the miso to a small bowl and cover it with some of the broth.
 Whisk it well until dissolved and then pour the mixture back into the pot.